Most Recently Amended by the Board of Elementary and Secondary Education: June 28, 2022

 (9) General Provisions for Employment.

 (a) Legal Employment.
 To be eligible for employment by a school district in any position covered by a license issued under 603 CMR 7.00, a person must have been granted a license by the Commissioner that is appropriate for the role.
 A person holding a license may be employed for a maximum of 20% of his or her time in a role or at a level for which he or she does not hold a license.
-In addition, as a result of the outbreak of the 2019 novel coronavirus, also known as COVID-19, and the Governor's March 10, 2020 declaration of a state of emergency, during the 2020-2021 and 2021-2022 school years, a person holding a license may be employed for a maximum of 50% of his or her time in a role or at a level for which the individual does not hold a license, except in a role requiring any of the following licenses: Teacher of Moderate Disabilities, Teacher of Severe Disabilities, Teacher of Deaf and Hard of Hearing (ASL/TC), Teacher of Deaf and Hard of Hearing (Oral/Aural), Teacher of Visually Impaired, Teacher of Speech, Language and Hearing Disorders, school nurse, or English as a Second Language.
-Assignment outside the educator's license up to 50% of the time during the 2020-2021 and 2021-2022 school years shall not prevent the 2020-2021 and 2021-2022 school years from being counted as service toward Professional Teacher Status.
+In addition, as a result of the outbreak of the 2019 novel coronavirus, also known as COVID-19, during the 2020-2021, 2021-2022, and 2022-2023 school years, a person holding a license may be employed for a maximum of 50% of his or her time in a role or at a level for which the individual does not hold a license, except in a role requiring any of the following licenses: Teacher of Moderate Disabilities, Teacher of Severe Disabilities, Teacher of Deaf and Hard of Hearing (ASL/TC), Teacher of Deaf and Hard of Hearing (Oral/Aural), Teacher of Visually Impaired, Teacher of Speech, Language and Hearing Disorders, school nurse, or English as a Second Language.
+Assignment outside the educator's license up to 50% of the time during the 2020-2021, 2021- 2022, and 2022-2023 school years shall not prevent the 2020-2021, 2021-2022, and 2022-2023 school years from being counted as service toward Professional Teacher Status.

 (d) District Requirements.
 Nothing in 603 CMR 7.00 shall be construed to prevent a school district from prescribing additional qualifications beyond those established in 603 CMR 7.00.